Nitya-sigadapu/campus_olx_app/README.md

 * Unique image URLs stored in database
 * Automatic image management
 * Placeholder image support when no image exists

-This significantly improves listing quality and user experience.

 ---